9 Signs and Symptoms of Liver Cancer

-By Dr. Pradeep Jain
+By Dr Pradeep Jain

-Metastasis in the liver:
+Metastasis in the liver

 Metastasis in the liver can be from almost any abdominal or extra-abdominal organ cancer.
 They are more common than primary cancers of the liver, which can arise from the liver cells or other structure in the liver like cells of the bile duct system or blood vessels.
-Liver cell cancers are more often seen than other cells in liver.
+Liver cell cancers are more often seen than other cells in the liver.

-Primary liver cancer cells are more often seen in conditions which leads to chronic inflammation in the liver resulting in an architecturally deranged and stiff liver called Cirrhosis.
-This condition is due to excess alcohol intake, and viral infections like Hepatitis B and C. Other causes include Aflatoxin, Non-alcoholic fatty liver disease and liver flukes.
+Primary liver cancer cells are more often seen in conditions which leads to chronic inflammation in the liver resulting in an architecturally deranged and stiff liver called cirrhosis.
+This condition is due to excess alcohol intake, and viral infections like hepatitis B and C. Other causes include aflatoxin, non-alcoholic fatty liver disease and liver flukes.

 Other signs which can be associated with liver cancer are fever and blood in vomiting and stools.

 The liver tumors also make or decrease degradation of certain chemicals known as hormones, which can lead to increase in blood calcium, muscle weakness, low blood sugar, breast enlargement and shrinkage of testicles in males.

 So it is always wiser to consult your doctor at the earliest if you encounter a combination of these symptoms or signs so that this cancer can be detected as early as possible.

 Written by Dr Pradeep Jain on 4 May 2018; updated on 30 October 2019